 Many challenges arise for farmers and the planet when cacao is taken from its native origins (Mexico/Central/South America) and transplanted into non-native environments (Africa/India/Indonesia).
 The results are typically devastating, including destruction of natural habitat from slash and burn farming practices and various forms of slave labor.
 Makenzie and Michael have witnessed this devastation first hand.
 In 2018, they met the Peruvian farmer responsible for introducing cloned and hybrid cacao to Peru.
 Allured by the idea of wage security and the promise of industry demand, he confessed regretting his decision to bring genetically altered cacao into Peru.

-To learn more about the dark sides of chocolate, and our motivation for doing it differently, view the Chocolate/Cacao episode of ROTTEN on Netflix.
+Genetically altered cacao is now grown throughout Central and South America.
+Its cross pollination with native cacao is making it increasingly difficult to locate, isolate, and protect native cacao.
+To learn more about the dark side of chocolate and our motivation for doing things differently, view the Chocolate/Cacao episode of ROTTEN on Netflix.

 2. We use the whole bean when making our KAKAO.
 Unlike cocoa powder or the 'raw' cacao powders you find on your grocery store shelves, our KAKAO includes the butter...all of it.
 In most chocolate products, the cacao butter is separated from the cacao powder before being recombined to make a finished treat.
 When not recombined, the two are sold separately as cacao powder and cacao butter.
 Because our KAKAO includes the cacao butter, our product has a higher degree of nutritional value as well as a higher concentration of the plant compounds that elicit cacao's ceremonial effects (See: The Science under the LEARN tab).